 We will always offer advice to prevent the animal from having to be returned to us, and hope that we can help you keep the animal in your care.
 However if that is not possible then we will always take the animal back to ensure its safety.

 I work full time, can I still adopt a small animal?

 Yes.
 Although small animals do need lots of care they are also very independent.
 They are often kept in pairs or groups so they will have company even when you are out.

-Most rabbits like the company of another rabbit as they are not naturally solitary animals.
-Rabbits can be difficult to mix so it is advisable to do your research before attempting to mix your rabbit with a new one.
-Alternatively contact to a rescue centre such as ours, and we will bond the rabbits here on site.
+Yes, most rabbits like the company of another rabbit as they are not naturally solitary animals.
+For this reason, we only rehome rabbits in bonded pairs/groups or after bonding them with your existing rabbit.
+Rabbits can be difficult to mix so we will bond the rabbits here on site.